 Glan Gwna Estates

 The A487 Caernarfon to Bontnewydd Bypass was given the go ahead Dec 2011, and the route avoiding Bethel chosen May 2013.
 It is to be built by Ruthin firm Jones Bros. and Balfour Beatty.
-Glan Gwna ratepayers should now have information packs, also available in Caernarfon library.
-Works are planned to start in Autumn 2017.
-A Public Local Inquiry into the Scheme will start on 13 June 2017 and is expected to last around 4-5 weeks.
-Work is now expectd to start in Autumn 2018.
+Glan Gwna ratepayers had information packs, also available in Caernarfon library.
+Works were planned to start in Autumn 2017.
+A Public Local Inquiry into the Scheme started on 13 June 2017.
+The road between the park and Caernarfon is expected to re-open by July 2020.

 This information is placed and maintained by the GGHHA2000 webmaster for use by owners and visitors.
 It may be of interest to those wishing to purchase (leasehold) chalets or caravans on the park.
 Glan Gwna is at Caeathro, Caernarfon, North Wales, Gwynedd, UK, LL55 2SH.
 We do not accept any liability for accuracy, inaccuracy, errors, omissions or responsibility for the links or the content.